TABLE OF CONTENTS

 Do you want to learn how to safely and legally use medical cannabis to treat a wide range of conditions and symptoms?
 If so, enrolling in Cannabis Training University’s online marijuana college may help.

 CTU’s online-based learning platform allows you to learn about every major aspect of the industry, including cannabis medicine.
-CTU’s cannabis medicine course includes the following lessons:
+CTU’s Master of Marijuana program includes the following information:

 - The history of medical cannabis